clhenrick/portfolio/_drafts/activity-map.md

 As part of the initial research I created around a dozen [Observable Notebooks](#) that explored using the ArcGIS JavaScript SDK to accomplish requirements of the Activity Map.
 This primarily had to do with computing summary statistics of the users GPX data such as total elevation gain and total distance, but also the data used to render an area chart of the activity's elevation profile.
 I preferred to use Observable Notebooks for this part of the search as I could "fork" an existing notebook to make some additions or changes.
 This made doing exploratory work go much more quickly and served as a convenient way to document my research and share it with my colleagues.

+### Accessibility

-Another important aspect of the initial research included ensuring the Activity Map would be accessible.
-The primary way I approached this was determining what semantic HTML to use for its structure.
-Rather than wait until writing production code and piecing things together using various React components (which IMO makes generating semantic HTML more cognitively taxing), I stubbed out the HTML for the Activity Map in a few different ways.
+An important aspect of the initial research to me included ensuring the Activity Map would be accessible to users of assistive technologies like screen readers.
+The primary way I approached this was determining what semantic HTML to use for its basic structure, almost like an outline for an essay.
+Rather than wait until writing production code and piecing things together using various React components (which in my opinion makes piecing together semantic HTML for a composite UI element or feature more cognitively taxing), I stubbed out the HTML for the Activity Map in a few different ways.
 What I eventually landed on was the following:

 <style>
   figcaption {